MicroStrategy/rest-api-docs/docs/common-workflows/manage-the-schema/reload-the-schema-synchronously.md

 ---
-title: Reload the Schema Synchronously
+title: Reload the schema synchronously
 description: This workflow sample demonstrates how to reload (update) the schema synchronously.
 ---